Movie horizon of 2005

 - Star Wars Episode 3: Return of the Sith

 No matter what kind of trash George drops onto us this time, this is it.
 Not even Jar-Jar can spoil this experience.
-This movie will most likely suck big time, but I have been waiting for the lava duel of Obi-Wan and Anakin for 21 years and the movie even has world premiere on my birthday.
+This movie will most likely suck big time, but I have been waiting for the lava duel of Obi-Wan and Anakin for over twenty years.

 - Batman Begins